abe-winter/abe-winter.github.io/_posts/2020-04-04-tos-mailchimp.md

 'Provide plenty of space around the Mailchimp logo and Freddie.
 Make them big, make them small, just give them the chance to breathe and not feel cluttered.'

 'Please don't ...
 Alter these files in any way.'
-Am I ever tempted.
+Too late fools.

 ## Privacy policy